sassoftware/esp-studio-custom-windows/Computer Vision Annotation/README.md

 <!--start_of_usage-->
 ### Input Variables
-Field related to image and object detection are required.
+Fields related to image and object detection are required.
 Fields related to keypoints are optional.
 Object ID (for object tracking) and attributes are also optional.

 | Name                       | Description                                                                 | Required or Optional   |
 |:---------------------------|:----------------------------------------------------------------------------|:-----------------------|